ForkyIII/Robert-Lafore/README.md

 ## Chapter 2: C++ Programming Basics

-This chapter introduces some basic fundamentals to write some elementry program in C++.
+This chapter introduces some basic fundamentals to write elementry programs in C++.
 It introduces three such fundamentals: basic programming construction, variables, and input/output (I/O).

 |Ques.
 No.|Pg.
 No.|Question|Solution|Ramoun's|
 |---------|-------|--------|--------|--------|